-SECT.
-IV.
-And be it further enacted by the authority aforesaid, property, at That immediately upon the finding of such inquisition, the Escheator-General shall issue his writ, directed to the Sheriff or Coroner of the county, as the case shall require, commanding him to seize, attach and secure the goods and chattels, so found to be escheated as aforesaid, in whose hands soever the same shall be found; or if it 1787. be found by the said inquest, that the said goods and chattels be eloigned, then to seize and attach so much of the goods and chattels of the person or persons who shall have eloigned the same, as shall be equal in value to the goods and chattels which be eloigned. unless the person or persons in whose hands or possession such goods and chattels be found, give bond to the commonwealth, with sufficient security, to appear at the next Supreme Court thereafter, to traverse the said inquisition; and likewise, in case the same be confirmed, to render to the commonwealth the same goods and chattels found to be in his or her hands; which writ so to be issued, shall be duly returned to the Escheator-General, together with an inventory and appraisement of the goods and chattels (if any) which be seized and attached by virtue thereof, and the said Sheriff or Coroner shall, thereupon, sell the same goods and chattels at public auction, after ten days public notice of such sale, and shall, without delay, pay over the monies therefrom arising to the Treasurer of the commonwealth; copy of which return, inventory and appraisement, together with the account of sales of the same goods and chattels, shall without delay, be transmitted to the Escheator-General, and by him to the Comptroller-General of the commonwealth, and the same Sheriff shall be accountable to the said Comptroller-General, as in other cases, for the monies, which, by virtue of this act, shall come to his hands; and in case of lands or hereditaments which may be found to be escheated to the commonwealth, the said Escheator-General shall lease the same, for any term not exceeding two years, to the person or persons, who, at the time of finding the inquisition concerning the same, shall be in possession thereof, provided he give a reasonable rent therefor; and if the person or per-sons so in possession claim title thereto, he, she or they shall give bond, as aforesaid, to prosecute his, her or their claim, before the Supreme Court, in the manner hereinafter directed, and also to pay to the commonwealth a reasonable rent for the annual profits of the same land and hereditaments, in case the judgment of the said court shall establish the title of the commonwealth; and in case such tenant or tenants in possession will not accept of a lease as aforesaid, and give such bond as aforesaid, the Escheator-General shall lease the same lands and hereditaments, during the term aforesaid, to some other tenant or tenants of sufficient ability, and issue his writ, in the nature of an habere facias possessionem, directed to the Sheriff or Coroner of the county, as the case may require, commanding such officer to remove the tenant or tenants off the premises, out of possession, and to deliver possession thereof to such lessee or lessees.
+[Section III.]
+(Section IV.
+P. L.) And be it further enacted by the authority aforesaid, That immediately upon the finding of such inquisition the escheator-general shall issue his writ directed to the coroner or sheriff of the county as the case shall require commanding him to seize, attach and secure the goods and chattels so found to be escheated as aforesaid in whose hands soever the same shall be found or if it be found by the said inquest that the said goods or chattels be eloigned, then to seize and attach so much of the goods and chattels of the person or persons who shall have eloigned the same as shall be equal in value to the goods and chattels which be eloigned, unless the person or persons in whose hands or possession such goods and chattels be found give bond to the commonwealth with sufficient security to appear at the next supreme court thereafter to traverse the said inquisition, and likewise in case the same be confirmed to render to the commonwealth the same goods and chattels found to be in his or her hands, which writ so to be issued shall be duly returned to the escheator-general, together with an inventory and appraisement of the goods and chattels (if any) which be seized and attached by virtue thereof, and the said sheriff or coroner shall thereupon sell the same goods and chattels at public auction after ten days public notice of such sale and shall without delay pay over the moneys arising therefrom to the treasurer of the commonwealth, a copy of which return, inventory and appraisement, together with the account of sale of the same goods and chattels shall without delay be transmitted to the escheator-general of the commonwealth, and the same sheriff shall be accountable to the said comptroller-general as in other cases for the moneys which by virtue of this act shall come to his hands, and in case of lands or hereditaments which may be found to be escheated to the commonwealth, the said escheator-general shall lease the same for any term not exceeding two years to the person or persons who at the time of finding the inquisition concerning the same shall be in possession thereof, provided he give a reasonable rent therefore, and if the person or persons so in possession claim title thereto, he, she or they shall give bond as aforesaid to prosecute his, her or their claim before the supreme court in the manner hereinafter directed and also pay to the commonwealth a reasonable rent for the annual profits of the same land and hereditaments in case the judgment of the said court shall establish the title of the commonwealth and in case such tenant or tenants in possession will not accept of a lease as aforesaid and give such bond as aforesaid the escheator-general shall lease the same lands and hereditaments during the term aforesaid to some other tenant or tenants of sufficient ability and issue his writ in the nature of an habere facias possessionem directed to the sheriff or coroner of the county as the case may require commanding such officer to remove the tenant or tenants off the premises out of possession and to deliver possession thereof to such lessee or lessees.